theinterestingdev/Capgemini/README.md

 ## Work Updates

+### 06-01-2026
+- Revised concepts of 1D, 2D, and 3D arrays
+- Studied how memory address is calculated using base + index × size
+- Clarified that 1-based indexing adds additional overhead (-1 operation)
+- Understood why arrays start from index 0 instead of 1

 ### 05-01-2026
 - Revised rules of static vs non-static methods and access limitations
 - Understood that static methods cannot directly call non-static methods